This Introductory lesson is designed to help familiarize you with basic aspects of sailing.

-Wearing a PFD (life jacket) can save your life!
+Wearing a Personal Flotation Device 'PFD' (life jacket) can save your life!

 If you have happen to fall in San Francisco the average water temperature is around 54 degrees.
 Not having to expend energy to keep yourself afloat will increase your chances of avoiding hypothermia.
 You don't have to wear one to be legal but it's a very sensible choice for newcomers to sailing.